bevyengine/bevy/crates/bevy_editor/README.md

 }
 ```

-### UI Customization
+### Customizing the UI
-The interface uses a consistent color scheme that can be modified in the styling sections of each UI component.
+The interface uses a consistent color scheme.
+You can modify the styling in each UI component if you want different colors.

 ## Troubleshooting

-### Common Issues
+### Common problems

 **Inspector shows "Disconnected"**
-- Ensure your target Bevy application is running
+- Make sure your Bevy app is actually running
-- Verify `bevy_remote` plugin is added to your app
+- Check that you added the `bevy_remote` plugin to your app
-- Check that the application is listening on port 15702
+- Make sure it's listening on port 15702

-**Entities not appearing**
+**No entities showing up**
-- Confirm entities exist in your target application
+- Check that your app actually has entities
-- Check the console for connection errors
+- Look at the console for connection errors
-- Verify the `bevy_remote` server is responding
+- Make sure the `bevy_remote` server is responding

-**Component data shows as raw JSON**
+**Component data looks like raw JSON**
-- This is expected in early versions
+- This is normal in early versions
-- Phase 1 development will improve component display
+- Better component display is coming in Phase 1

-### Debug Mode
+### Debug mode
-Enable debug logging for detailed connection information:
+Turn on debug logging to see what's happening:
 ```bash
 RUST_LOG=bevy_editor=debug cargo run --example inspector
 ```